yanliu1111/sqlalchemy-core-concepts/README.md

 if you set connect is false, you can use `async with` to close the connection automatically.

-If you are interested SQLAlchemy, check my previous repository for [tutorial](https://github.com/yanliu1111/python-tutorial) practice.
+🈯 If you are interested other SQLAlchemy tutorial I recommended, check my previous [practice](https://github.com/yanliu1111/python-tutorial) practice.